sushmitharg3-sketch/cropcaremain360/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e46a0031-f737-4530-b1cb-3561f791d0b7) and start prompting.
+Simply visit the(https://lovable.dev/projects/e46a0031-f737-4530-b1cb-3561f791d0b7) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via will be committed automatically to this repo.

 **Use your preferred IDE**